 Before we set off for Mexico, I thought Mexico was only going to be about three things…tacos, tequila, and beaches.
 And while these three things exist in abundance there are plenty of other things to do and places to see on a road trip throughout Mexico.

 Luckily for you, we have done most of the legwork.
 We have traveled the open roads, sunbathed at the best beaches, tasted countless tacos, and sampled all the cervezas.
-We have put together what we think are four of the best road trips in Mexico each catering to something unique.
+We have put together what we think the best road trips in Mexico each catering to something unique.
 Whether you want to explore the wild jungle of Chiapas, the diversity of the state of Oaxaca, the Jalisco beaches, or the food and arts scene of Central Mexico, there is something for everyone.

 So what are you waiting for?
 Let’s get to road-tripping!

 Is It Safe to Do a Road Trip in Mexico?

 A road trip in Mexico, like a road trip anywhere else, comes with some inherent dangers.
 However, sometimes the media’s focus on the sensational can distract us from the true dangers of a Mexico.
 Driving in Mexico, through Mexico, and around Mexico is safe as long as you follow the necessary precautions.

 Firstly, the best way to stay safe is to make sure you research your planned route for driving in Mexico in advance.
 Government agencies, such as the Department of State, regularly publish a travel advisory that lists the areas in Mexico which are deemed high risk.
 Make sure you plan to avoid these areas during your Mexico road trip.

 Secondly, you can stay safe while driving through Mexico by avoiding driving at night.
 My mother use to say that nothing good ever happens at night and while she may have been exaggerating a bit, this is especially true for driving in Mexico and in any foreign country.
 Chances of running into a hairy situation increase once the lights go out.